neuralmagic/sparseml/integrations/ultralytics-yolov3/tutorials/yolov3_sparse_transfer_learning.md

 ## Downloading and Preparing a Pre-pruned Model

-First you need to download the sparsified models from the [SparseZoo](https://github.com/neuralmagic/sparsezoo).
+First, you need to download the sparsified models from the [SparseZoo](https://github.com/neuralmagic/sparsezoo).
 These models were originally pruned on the COCO dataset achieving the following metrics:

 | Sparsification Type | Description                                                                       | COCO mAP@0.5 | Size on Disk | DeepSparse Performance** |